Corvimae/PlumeVN/README.md

 A user-specified decisions UIElement can be defined in the interface by creating a UIGroup with the id `main_option_display`, unless the configuration key `mainOptionDisplay` is set.
 This UIGroup should contain five UIString items with the ids `[prefix]_selection_0`, `[prefix]_selection_1`, `[prefix]_selection_2`, `[prefix]_selection_3`, and `[prefix]_dialog`.
 By default, these will be `main_option_display_selection_0`, and so forth.

 Similarly, a UIGroup with the id `main_text_display` can be set to customize the appearance of the standard dialog box.
-This group should contain a UIString with the id `main_text_display_text`.
-If no `main_text_display` is defined, one will be created automatically, and it will include a UIRoundedRect with the name `main_text_display_autogen_bg`.
+This group should contain a UIString with the id `main_text_display_text`, which holds the current line of dialog, and an element called `main_text_display_continue`, which is an icon that displays when the user can press Space to continue.
+If no `main_text_display` is defined, one will be created automatically, and it will include an additional UIRoundedRect with the name `main_text_display_autogen_bg`.

 The decisions interface uses a UIElement set by the configuration key `mainOptionCursor` (defaulting to `main_option_cursor`) to designate which option the user has selected.
 If no valid object is supplied in the interface file, one will be created automatically.
 You may use any UIElement as your cursor.